(Last updated: March 5, 2015; last reviewed: March 5, 2015)

-The Department of Health and Human Services (HHS) Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children, a working group of the Office of AIDS Research Advisory Council (OARAC), reviews new data on an ongoing basis and provides regular updates to the guidelines.
+These updated guidelines address the use of combination antiretroviral therapy (cART) for HIV-infected infants, children, and adolescents (through puberty).
+Guidance on management of adverse events associated with use of antiretroviral (ARV) drugs in children and a detailed review of information about safety, efficacy, and pharmacokinetics (PK) of ARV agents in children is also included.
+The Department of Health and Human Services (HHS) Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children (the Panel), a working group of the Office of AIDS Research Advisory Council (OARAC), reviews new data on an ongoing basis and provides regular updates to the guidelines.
 The guidelines are available on the AIDSinfo website at http://aidsinfo.nih.gov.

-Also available on the AIDSinfo website are separate sets of guidelines for the prevention and treatment of opportunistic infections in HIV-exposed and -infected children1 and for the use of ARV agents in HIV-infected (postpubertal) adolescents and adults.2 Because these guidelines are developed for the United States, they may not be applicable in other countries.
+The AIDSinfo website also includes separate guidelines for the prevention and treatment of opportunistic infections in HIV-exposed and -infected children,1 for the use of ARV agents in HIV-infected (post–pubertal) adolescents and adults,2 for the use of ARV drugs in pregnant HIV-infected women,3 and for the prevention and treatment of opportunistic infections in HIV-infected adults.4 These guidelines are developed for the United States and may not be applicable in other countries.
 The World Health Organization (WHO) provides guidelines for resource-limited settings at http://www.who.int/hiv/pub/arv/en.

-Advances in medical management, based on results of clinical trials of cART in children, have dramatically reduced morbidity and mortality in HIV-infected children in the United States since the guidelines were first developed in 1993 (with the support of the François-Xavier Bagnoud Center, Rutgers, the State University of New Jersey).
-HIV mortality has decreased by more than 80% to 90% since the introduction of protease inhibitor (PI)-containing combinations and opportunistic and other related infections have significantly declined in the era of cART.3,4 Resistance testing has enhanced the ability to choose effective initial regimens as well as second- or third-line regimens.
-Therapeutic strategies continue to focus on timely initiation of ARV regimens capable of maximally suppressing viral replication in order to prevent disease progression, preserve or restore immunologic function, and reduce the development of drug resistance.
-At the same time, availability of new drugs and drug formulations has led to more potent regimens with lower toxicity, lower pill burdens, and less frequent medication administration, all factors that are associated with better adherence and outcomes.
-The use of ARV drugs in HIV-infected pregnant women has resulted in a dramatic decrease in the rate of HIV transmission to infants in the United States, to less than 2%.
-The number of infants with AIDS in the United States continues to decline because of the low rate of new infant HIV infections and the availability of cART to prevent AIDS in HIV-infected infants.5,6 Finally, as a group, children living with HIV infection are growing older, bringing new challenges related to adherence, drug resistance, reproductive health planning, transition to adult medical care, and potential for long-term complications from HIV and its treatments.
+Since the guidelines were first developed in 1993 (with the support of the François-Xavier Bagnoud Center, Rutgers, The State University of New Jersey), advances in medical management have dramatically reduced morbidity and mortality in HIV-infected children in the United States.
+Mortality in children with perinatal HIV infection has decreased by more than 80% to 90% since the introduction of protease inhibitor-containing combinations and opportunistic and other related infections in children have significantly declined in the era of cART.5,6 ARV drug resistance testing has enhanced the ability to choose effective initial and subsequent regimens.
+Treatment strategies continue to focus on timely initiation of cART regimens capable of maximally suppressing viral replication in order to prevent disease progression, preserve or restore immunologic function, and reduce the development of drug resistance.
+At the same time, availability of new drugs and drug formulations has led to more potent regimens with lower toxicity, lower pill burdens, and less frequent medication administration, all factors that can improve adherence and outcomes.
+The use of ARV drugs in HIV-infected pregnant women has resulted in a dramatic decrease (to less than 2%) in the rate of HIV transmission to infants in the United States.
+In addition to decreasing numbers of infants with HIV infection, children in the United States who are HIV-infected are less likely to develop AIDS because of routine and early institution of effective cART.7,8 Finally, as a group, children living with HIV infection are growing older, bringing new challenges related to adherence, drug resistance, reproductive health planning, transition to adult medical care, and the potential for long-term complications from HIV and its treatments.9,10

-The pathogenesis of HIV infection and the general virologic and immunologic principles underlying the use of cART are similar for all HIV-infected people, but unique considerations exist for HIV-infected infants, children, and adolescents, including:
+The pathogenesis of HIV infection and the virologic and immunologic principles underlying the use of cART are generally similar for all HIV-infected individuals, but unique considerations exist for HIV-infected infants, children, and adolescents, including:

-These recommendations represent the current state of knowledge regarding the use of ARV drugs in children and are based on published and unpublished data regarding the treatment of HIV infection in infants, children, adolescents, and adults, and when no definitive data were available, on the clinical expertise of the Panel members.
-The Panel intends the guidelines to be flexible and not to replace the clinical judgment of experienced health care providers.
+The recommendations in these guidelines are based on the current state of knowledge regarding the use of ARV drugs in children.
+Evidence is drawn primarily from published data regarding the treatment of HIV infection in infants, children, adolescents, and adults; however, when no such data were available, unpublished data and the clinical expertise of the Panel members were also considered.
+The Panel intends for these guidelines to be flexible and not to replace the clinical judgment of experienced health care providers.

 Guidelines Development Process